 ETL is also essential when you want to transform online transactional processing databases to work with an OLAP data warehouse quickly.

 In recent years, it has become increasingly easy to perform a number of processes involved in ETL, including exception handling, by taking advantage of user-friendly ETL tools that come with robust graphical user interfaces.

 The noticeable difference here is that SQL is a query language, while ETL is an approach to extract, process, and load data from multiple sources into a centralized target destination.

-So for businesses with several databases (customer details, sales records, recent transactions, etc.), you’ll need a tool to access, adjust, or add to the database as necessary.
+Some businesses who have the capital to bear large data warehouse costs opt to use several databases (customer details, sales records, recent transactions, etc.).
+In such cases, you’ll need a tool to access, adjust, or add to the database as necessary.
 That’s where SQL comes in.

 When working in a data warehouse with SQL, you can:

 - Create new tables, views, and stored procedures within the data warehouse